-- the proposal document; - a properly formatted title page, including an abstract, the student's signature, IRB and/or IACUC approval numbers, institutions and dates if applicable.
+- The proposal document - A properly formatted title page, including an abstract, the student's signature, IRB and/or IACUC approval numbers, institutions and dates if applicable.
 The abstract has a maximum length of 500 words and serves as a concise description of the proposed work that can be read independently of the full proposal.
 HICAP will use the abstract when reviewing the proposal for final approval.
 The abstract should be comprehensible to a general scientific audience, yet contain sufficient information for evaluation of the project.
 It should not include references.
-The components of the abstract are: - a. a brief description of the project background and significance that explains why the work is important; - b. the specific aims of the proposal, including a contingency plan if needed; - c. an indication of the methods to be used to accomplish the specific aims. - signed supervisor agreement form; - signed chair agreement form; - signed reader agreement form(s);
+The components of the abstract are: - a. a brief description of the project background and significance that explains why the work is important - b. the specific aims of the proposal, including a contingency plan if needed - c. an indication of the methods to be used to accomplish the specific aims. - Signed research advisor agreement form - Signed chair agreement form (which confirms a successful proposal defense) - Signed reader agreement form(s)